 3.26.
-Permits
+Permits / Approval

-There are some high-risk task/activities that Contractors need to complete on site; for these listed activities, a permit must be provided by the Site Manager:
+There are some high-risk task/activities that Contractors need to complete on site; for these listed activities, a permit/approval must be provided by the Site Manager:

-- a) Confined space entry. - b) Firearm.
+- a) Firearm. - b) Use of quad bikes.

 Specific site risk assessments (JSA, SMWS etc) may need to be provided and permission from Site Manager for work that requires: